aianand/Elevator_Interface/README.md

 * Click the number of the floor you want to go to<br/>
 * If there is a time lag or if the elevator is not closing for some reason then the user can use the close button<br/>
 * Get off the elevator when the door opens and the elevator stops<br/>
+**How does the elevator support the user figure out how to make it work?**<br/>
+The  elevator has a really simple panel design so not in need of instructions.
+It also mentions the floor number besides the button.
+For people who are blind, it provides braille so that the user  can know which button to press<br/>
+**How does the elevator provide feedback to the user?**<br/>
+Whenever the user clicks a button, the button lights up and that is how the user feedback is provided.
+It makes a sound when floor  is reached.
+**Common mistakes**<br/>
+* The very common mistake with this design is that it has the closing door button too close with the alarm button so high chances of confusion.<br/>
+* Also the emergency button is too low, so might be that a chiild mmight press it accidentally.